anthony-arseneau/website-portfolio2/README.md

 ## How to Use

-You can see the website [here](https://anthonyarseneau.ca/index.html).
+You can visit the website [here](https://anthonyarseneau.ca/index.html).

 ## Features
 - **Custom Server Setup**: Designed and configured a server infrastructure tailored to hosting a dynamic website.